liquity/bold/README.md

 - Depositing to and withdrawing from the SP
 - Urgent redemptions (see below)

+### Closing the last Trove in the system

+Ordinarily, on active branches, the last Trove in the system can not be closed.
+This is to ensure there is always a final recipient active Trove available to receive redistributions.
+The owner of the last Trove is free to repay debt down to the minimum level, and the Trove can still be redeemed down to 0 debt (and thus become a zombie Trove), as usual.

+On shutdown branches, the last Trove _ca_ be closed by its owner - since the priority on a shutdown branch is to clear all debt and remove collateral ASAP.

  ### Urgent redemptions

 During shutdown the redemption logic is modified to incentivize swift reduction of the branch’s debt, and even do so when BOLD is trading at peg ($1 USD).
 Redemptions in shutdown are known as “urgent” redemptions.